Cloudflare Workers are serverless functions that run on Cloudflare’s global network.

 1

-Create a new user in your database
+Create a row in your database

 insert into